opis/docs/json-schema/2.x/pointers.md

 ### Using absolute pointers

-You can use absolute json pointers to fetch data/subschemas defined in the document.
+You can use absolute JSON pointers to fetch data/subschemas defined in the document.
 You must specify the pointer in the fragment component of the URI, this means that you should place your pointer after `#`.

-Consider the following json schema document
+Consider the following JSON schema document

 ```json
 {